 Figure 4.2.2: Responsibilities of the school’s administrative staff

-New professorships and junior research groups
+New Professorships and Junior Research Groups

 Three new professorships at the W1-level (two professorships for branch 1.1, one professorship for branch 2.1) were filled during the first funding phase.
 All three positions were funded by the university (Structure-based Drug Design, Institute of Biochemistry, Medical Robotics, Institute for Robotics and Cognitive Systems, Machine Learning in Medicine and Life Sciences, Institute for Neuro- and Bioinformatics).
 It is expected that future branches will also bring in funding for new W1-professorships.
-In addition, two new positions at the associate professor level (W2) have been added to the area of research of the Graduate School during the first funding phase (Cell Biology and Mathematical Methods for Image Processing).
+In addition, two new positions at the associate professor level (W2) have been added to the area of research of the graduate school during the first funding phase (Cell Biology and Mathematical Methods for Image Processing).

 During this funding period 6 additional junior professorships will be set up.
 These positions will be part of the branches described above.
 Applications from candidates with research fields in all areas covered by the branches will be welcome.
 Thus, instead of advertising positions in specific fields of research, we will invite applications from all research areas of the graduate school (see table 5 below).